 And here is the most important aspect of this trust relationship.
 When you as a firefighter or paramedic walk into someone’s home today, you did not personally earn the trust that person puts in you.
 Instead you are withdrawing from a bank account of trust that consists of deposits made over years and generations by you and other firefighters, EMTs and paramedics in other places, which lead people to believe that firefighters and EMS personnel in general are worthy of their trust.

 But what happens when this relationship is broken?
 What happens when an individual firefighter does something to damage that sense of trust?

 Withdrawals from the public's implicit trust

-Consider what has happened recently in Las Vegas.
-A fire department captain there has been criminally charged with sexually exploiting an underaged girl, at the fire station.
-As a result, that particular fire station has been removed as a "Safe Place" for at-risk youth, a designation held by every other fire station in the city as well as numerous other locations.
+As one example, consider what happened a few years ago in Las Vegas.
+A fire department captain there was criminally charged with sexually exploiting an underaged girl, at the fire station.
+As a result, that particular fire station was removed as a "Safe Place" for at-risk youth, a designation held by every other fire station in the city as well as numerous other locations.